sogou/srpc/README.md

 #### 5\. make

 These compile commands are only for Linux system.
-On other system, complete cmake in [tutorial](/tutorial) is recommanded.
+On other system, complete cmake in [tutorial](/tutorial) is recommended.

 ~~~sh
 g++ -o server server.cc example.pb.cc -std=c++11 -lsrpc